 If this is not enough, there are sadhaks who leave home and come to the Ashram to tread their spiritual paths, Swami Ji supports them as well with their living expenses (easily above 60-70k per year per person).
 He even pays for Sri Hari Abhishekam donation, if this does not speak of his dispassion and giving, I don’t know what does.

-We never get tired of complaining about our unfulfilled desires and how less we have and here he is, the one who is one with Sri Hari and has all the siddhis mentioned in the shastras, who still works harder than anyone I know to make his minimalistic ends meet, who earned millions of dollars before renunciation (Read If Truth Be Told), who gives away everything he earns to others.
+We never get tired of complaining about our unfulfilled desires and how less we have and here he is, the one who is one with Sri Hari and has all the siddhis mentioned in the shastras, who still works harder than anyone, who earned millions of dollars before renunciation (Read If Truth Be Told), who gives away everything he earns to others.
 It is unfathomably astonishing.
 I know that he does not like to be glorified, but at the same time, he doesn’t leave you with another choice but to glorify him and him alone, and all I have written in this post is about the material giving, there is no end to how many people he mystically heals, who come to him with their pains and sorrows (Read Om Swami: As we Know Him and The Book of Faith).
 As it’s famously said:

 “If all the skies were paper,